Arenadata Postgres

 The simplest way to work with PostgreSQL tables is to use the psql terminal client.
 This client allows you to enter data queries, pass them to PostgreSQL, and view the results.
 Queries can also be received from a file or command line arguments.
 Psql becomes available on each node of the ADPG cluster immediately after its installation.

 A common table expression (CTE) is a temporary result of an SQL statement that can be referenced in another SQL statement.
-CTEs allows you to split complex SQL queries into simpler parts.
+CTEs allow you to split complex SQL queries into simpler parts.

 PostgreSQL offers two types to store JSON data defined in RFC 7159: JSON and JSONB.
 To implement efficient query mechanisms for these data types, PostgreSQL also provides the JSONPath data type.